goastian/midori-desktop/browser/components/asrouter/docs/targeting-attributes.md

 ### `doesAppNeedPin`

-Checks if Firefox app can be and isn't pinned to OS taskbar/dock.
+Checks if Firefox app can be and isn't pinned to OS taskbar/dock or Windows start menu in MSIX builds.

+### `doesAppNeedPinUncached`

+Does the same as `doesAppNeedPin`, but retrieves the current value directly from shell service instead of using the cached value.
+This may not be as performant.

 ### `doesAppNeedPrivatePin`